TGGBots/graphical-bf/README.md

 It has the following features:
 * single-byte cells (0-255)
-* infinite canvas that expands to the left and right
+* infinite canvas that expands down and right
 * RGB cell modification(all cells are opaque)